Business loan: Microloans

 Smaller loans, usually for loan amounts of $100,000 USD or less, are referred to as “microloans.”
 Banks are less likely to make these loans than alternative lenders.
 When they do, the decision is usually based on the personal credit score of the business and/or the business credit score.

-Online Lenders / Non-Traditional Lenders
+Online lenders / non-traditional lenders

 There has been a rise in the number of online lenders offering small business loans.
 Online alternative lenders originated an estimated $12 billion in small business loans in 2014, with unsecured consumer loans representing $7 billion and small business loans accounting for approximately $5 billion.
 Nonbank lenders that make small business loans have doubled their outstanding portfolio balance every year since 2000.
 Some online originate loans from their own capital.
 Others may use a “marketplace” model, in which they match borrowers to loan products from a variety of lenders.
 Popular business loan products that online lenders offer include: term loans, lines of credit and merchant cash advance.
 Others use crowdfunding platforms that allow businesses to raise capital from a wide variety of sources.
 This model has grown and will keep growing due to the fast process and minimum documentation it requires.